 Anticonvulsants

-Anticonvulsants or anti-epileptics primarily treat seizures.
+Anticonvulsants, or anti-epileptics, primarily treat seizures.
 They may also relieve pain associated with nerve damage and fibromyalgia.
-Examples include gabapentin, pregabalin, carbamazepine, and lamotrigine.

 Muscle Relaxants

 When it comes to using muscle relaxants for chronic pain, expert opinions are divided.
 Moreover, only a few studies support their use in people with persistent pain.
-Thus, a person who is thinking of using any of these drugs should consult their doctor.
+It is important for a person who is thinking of using any of these drugs to first consult their doctor.

 Corticosteroids